-1. PO1:Engineering knowledge
+- 1. PO1:Engineering knowledge

+- 2. PO5: Engineering tool usage

+- 3. PO6: The engineer and the world

-4. PO8: Individual and collaborative team work
+- 4. PO8: Individual and collaborative team work

+- 5. PO11: Life-long learning
-1. To impart training to help the students develop engineering skill sets.

-2. To inculcate respect for physical work and hard labour.

-3. To get exposure to interdisciplinary engineering domain.
+- 1. To impart training to help the students develop engineering skill sets. - 2.
+To inculcate respect for physical work and hard labour. - 3.
+To get exposure to interdisciplinary engineering domain.

-Module Details Hrs 00.
-Course Introduction The Basic Workshop Practice I course is intended to give participants with the core information and abilities required for working safely and effectively in a workshop environment.
+Module Details Hrs Course Introduction The Basic Workshop Practice I course is intended to give participants with the core information and abilities required for working safely and effectively in a workshop environment.
 This hands-on course introduces the fundamental principles, equipment, and techniques utilised in a variety of workshop scenarios, such as fitting, hardware and networking, and welding.
-01. Learning Objectives: To familiarize participants with reading and interpreting technical drawings, and schematics related to fitting tasks.
+01 01.
+Learning Objectives: To familiarize participants with reading and interpreting technical drawings, and schematics related to fitting tasks.
 To enhance participants' proficiency in fitting various components or materials together accurately and securely using various fitting tools.
 To make participants learn to use precision measuring tools to verify part dimensions and ensure quality control.
 09 Content: Fitting Use and setting of fitting tools for chipping, cutting, filing, marking, center punching, drilling, tapping.
 Term work to include one job involving following operations: filing to size, one simple male- female joint, drilling and tapping.